List of Chihayafuru chapters

-The manga series Chihayafuru is written and illustrated by Yuki Suetsugu.
+Chihayafuru is a Japanese manga series written and illustrated by Yuki Suetsugu.
 The series has been serialized in Kodansha's Be Love magazine from 28 December 2007 to 1 August 2022.
 It is about a school girl, Chihaya Ayase, who is inspired by a new classmate to take up Hyakunin Isshu karuta competitively.
 The chapters were collected into 50 tankōbon volumes.
 Kodansha also published the first three volumes in a two-volume bilingual edition, with English translations by Stuart Varnam Atkin and Yōko Toyozaki.

-On 14 February 2017, Kodansha Comics began publishing a digital edition of the series in English; 33 volumes have been released as of August 2022.
+On 14 February 2017, Kodansha Comics began publishing a digital edition of the series in English, with the last volume released on 3 June 2025.
 The manga is licensed in French by Pika Édition, in Korean by Haksan Culture Company, in traditional Chinese by Tong Li Publishing, and in Thai by Bongkoch Publishing.